FlatlinerDOA/PerceptivePyro/README.md

-# NanoGPTSharp
+# Perceptive Pyro

+This library allows you to run selected Transformer based Large Language Models using just .NET and TorchSharp.

+### Key benefits
+* No python dependency
+* Just Nuget Package references
+* Can self provision models at runtime

+### Use it to
+* Train GPT-2 based models on your own data.
+* Perform classification tasks
+* Generate vector embeddings for storing in a vector database such as Pinecone, ChromaDb or Milvus
+* Perform semantic similarity scoring use a Roberta based model (all-distilroberta-v1).

+### History
-This is a learning exercise following along with [Andre Karpathy's Lets Build GPT: From scratch, in code, spelled out](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3510s).
+This is started as a learning exercise following along with [Andre Karpathy's Lets Build GPT: From scratch, in code, spelled out](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3510s).

-We are building a small GPT model from the ground up in C# using [TorchSharp](https://github.com/dotnet/TorchSharp)
+GPT model from the ground up in C# using [TorchSharp](https://github.com/dotnet/TorchSharp)

-Usage:
+### Using Examples:

 ```
 This is just a bunch of examples of using transformer architecture all using pure C# and torch: